jsk-cu/SUNDEWS/README.md

 - **Ground station** modeling with configurable position and range
 - **Real-time 3D visualization** using Pygame
 - **Headless mode** for batch simulations and analysis
+- **JSON logging** for reproducibility and post-simulation analysis

 ## Project Structure